 The Danish banking sector is characterized by many small institutions and a few international groups.
-As of 2016, there are 110 banks in Denmark, of which are 81 are domestic banks and 29 are foreign-controlled banks.
+As of 2020, there are 160 banks incorporated in Denmark.

 Denmark’s banking sector is relatively large.
 Based on the ratio of consolidated banking assets to GDP, the sector is three times bigger than the national economy.
 Domestic banks in Denmark hold 87.52% of the industry’s total assets, while foreign banks hold only 12.48%.

-There is a high degree of concentration in the banking sector, with the three largest banks in Denmark – Danske Bank, Nykredit Realkredit, and Realkredit Danmark – controlling 50% of the total banking assets in the country.
+There is a high degree of concentration in the banking sector, with the three largest banks in Denmark – Danske Bank, Nykredit Realkredit, and Nykredit – controlling 50% of the total banking assets in the country.

 These are banks that undertake activities that are important for the overall Danish economy.
 They are identified at group level every year.
 A bank is considered as systemically important if at least one of the following criteria is met for two consecutive years: